COSBlab/bAIes-IDP/README.md

 ### A conda environment containing the intermol library

-You can easily install this environment with conda by using the provided yml file and running the following in a terminal:
+You can easily install this environment with conda by using the provided yml file (see `scripts`) and running the following in a terminal:

 `conda env create -f baies.yml`